yahiakala/routing/docs/routing-context/index.md

 `error`

-: The error that occurred when loading the data, or the current route.
+: The error that occurred when loading the form or loading the data.
 This is particularly useful when displaying error messages in your error form.

 `data`